Gentlymad-Studios/PackageManagerTools/README.md

 **This package makes some assumptions you should be aware of:**
 - There is no compatibility check for dependencies, the system will always initiate the download of the newest git dependency
-- Same is for update checks.
+- Same for update checks.
 The system will only look for the latest release and download the newest version.

 **Installation**
 1. Add [https://github.com/Gentlymad-Studios/PackageManagerTools.git](https://github.com/Gentlymad-Studios/PackageManagerTools.git) as a git url to your unity project using the standard package manager